San Antonio Misdemeanor Attorneys

 Let an Experienced Misdemeanor Lawyer Advocate for You

 If you have been charged with a misdemeanor in San Antonio, consult a team of experienced and understanding lawyers to advocate for your side.
-Our team at The Law Office of Krause & Dailey, PLLC are a personable and caring lawyers with significant experience defending clients charged with misdemeanors.
+Our team at the Krause Law Firm are a personable and caring lawyers with significant experience defending clients charged with misdemeanors.

 Persistent & Dedicated Trial Attorneys Who Will Take Your Case Personally